Excerpts from Jim Conrad's

 This week Clay-colored Robins have been particularly vocal and busy.
 They hop on the ground tossing litter aside with their bills just like American Robins.
 When worried about something they issue nasal clucks the way nervous American Robins do, and their body shape and size is just like the American Robin's.
 The only obvious big difference between the two species is that the Clay-colored's drab plumage shows only hues of brown.
-At the right you can see one I photographed another time in the Yucatán.
+Below you can see one I photographed another time in the Yucatán.

 This week I watched a Clay-colored Robin starting the building of her nest with what appeared to be dried-up willow rootlets left hanging on dry banks, now that the water is so low.
 I read that the finished nest will have a middle layer of mud.
 The species lays 2-3 pale to bright blue eggs, and may produce two broods.
 I also read that Clay-colored Robins eat earthworms, slugs, insects, fruits, and sometimes lizards.
 They follow army ants and feed on small animals trying to escape the ant columns.

 Clay-colored Robins are so reminiscent of American Robins that I just assumed that, as with the American Robin, the Clay-colored male would claim and vigorously defend a territory, while the female nested somewhere within it.
 Therefore, this week, what I saw didn't make sense.